 Overcoming rejection and struggling for equality are still relevant for “non-traditional” denominations

 Protestant churches have existed in Georgia for about one and a half centuries.
-At this time, members of multiple branches of Protestantism are living in the country, including Pentecostal Evangelists, Adventists Christians, Evangelical-Baptists, Evangelical-Lutherans, and the Protestant Church of the Holy Trinity.
+There are many members of multiple denominations living in the country, including Pentecostal Evangelists, Adventists Christians, Evangelical-Baptists, Evangelical-Lutherans, and the Protestant Church of the Holy Trinity.
 Theologians and Jehovah’s Witnesses, sometimes also considered to be Protestants, make up quite a large religious group in Georgia.

 The oldest Protestant churches in Georgia are the Evangelical-Baptist and the Evangelical-Lutheran churches, which were brought to Georgia in the 19th century by the Germans who moved to the Caucasus during the Russian Empire.